Juan (footballer, born 1982): Return to São Paulo

 In May 2013, after the reorganisation made by president Juvenal Juvêncio and coach Ney Franco, which got rid of seven players, Juan was reintegrated to Tricolor.
 In the Juvêncio's words: "O rapaz [Juan] chegou impecável e disposto a jogar" ("The boy [Juan] came with a flawless form and wishing to play").
 The next month, Juan made his début against Atlético Mineiro in the Brazilian League.
 Juan came on from the bench as a substitute for Thiago Carleto, who came off injured.
 According to Juan: "Estou muito feliz de poder defender o São Paulo novamente."("I am very happy to defend São Paulo again").

 On 5 June 2013, Juan made his full début for São Paulo.
 The game finished 1–0 to Goiás, and the player was criticized by fans.
 According to Juan he did not understand the claims: "Quando o resultado não vem, sobra para alguém.
 Mais uma vez, sobrou para mim.
 Queria entender qual o problema da torcida comigo.
 Eu me esforço, luto.
 Sei que não estou 100%, que eu posso render mais, mas time grande é assim, tem pressão" ("When we could not win, somebody always is faulted.
 One more time, I was the faulted.
 I would want to understand which the fans' problems with me.
 I try, I fight.
 I know I am not 100% conditioned, that I can play better, but in great club the things are this way, under pressure").

 Vitória

-On 30 August 2013, Juan was presented in Esporte Clube Vitória.
-He chose the side from Bahia because of Caio Júnior, with whom he worked at CR Flamengo, a period during which Juan made it into the Brazilian team.
-Ironically, with Júnior dismissed, Juan would work again with Ney Franco, the coach that, in the start of 2013, did not have Juan in his plans when both of them were at São Paulo FC.
+On 30 August 2013, Juan was presented in Vitória.
+He chose the side from Bahia because of Caio Júnior, with whom he worked at Flamengo, a period during which Juan made it into the Brazilian team.
+Ironically, with Júnior dismissed, Juan would work again with Ney Franco, the coach that, in the start of 2013, did not have Juan in his plans when both of them were at São Paulo.
 Juan scored his first goal on 4 September, in a 2–1 loss against Flamengo.

-On 5 October 2013, in the 3–2 loss against São Paulo, Juan scored a goal against his former club and was heavily scolded by Tricolor fans.
-His goal was also criticized by Rogério Ceni, São Paulo's captain, who said Juan kicked the ball with both feet, which is prohibited in football.
+On 5 October 2013, in the 3–2 loss against São Paulo, Juan scored a penalty against his former club and was heavily scolded by Tricolor fans and also by Rogério Ceni, São Paulo's captain, who said Juan kicked the ball with both feet, which is prohibited in football.